AstraZeneca's India vaccine partner seeking EU travel resolution

 Some countries, including Germany, Greece and Spain, have already put it in place the “EU Digital COVID Certificate” before it comes into effect.

-In addition to the AstraZeneca shot, known as Vaxzevria in the region, the other EU-recognised vaccines are those made by Moderna (MRNA.O), Pfizer (PFE.N) and BioNTech (22UAy.DE), and Johnson & Johnson (JNJ.N).
+In addition to the AstraZeneca shot, known as Vaxzevria in the region, the other EU-recognised vaccines are those made by Moderna, Pfizer and BioNTech, and Johnson & Johnson.

 The EU and the Indian Ministry of External Affairs did not immediately respond to Reuters’ requests for comment.